Please ensure Javascript is enabled for purposes of website accessibility Profile - DR CLEMENT ISAIAH LENACHURU

 • Effects of invasive species on Kenyan rangelands- the case of Prosopis juliflora.

-• Communities livelihoods vulnerability, resilience and capacity assessment on the impacts of lake baringo floods
+• Communities livelihoods vulnerability, resilience and capacity assessment on the impacts of lake Baringo floods

 LIST OF PUBLICATIONS